ISISComputingGroup/ibex_developers_manual/aSub-records.md

 # aSub Record Function Tips and Tricks

-It is advised that when writing an aSub record, you escape to C++ as soon as possible so that you can use the C++ standard library and error handling capacity to improve the robustness of your IOC to errors arrising from the aSub record.
+It is advised that when writing an aSub record, you escape to C++ as soon as possible so that you can use the C++ standard library and error handling capacity to improve the robustness of your IOC to errors arising from the aSub record.

 ## Error catching

-To reduce the chances of the IOC crashing due to an exception being, it is best pratice to wrap the logic of your function in a `try-catch` block to log these exceptions and return a non-zero value.
+To reduce the chances of the IOC crashing due to an exception being, it is best practice to wrap the logic of your function in a `try-catch` block to log these exceptions and return a non-zero value.
 E.g. to catch a stand
 ```C++
 try {
     // Your code here